kubernetes/kubernetes/docs/design/selector-generation.md

 solution).
 3. Users who only created v1beta1 examples or v1 examples, will not ever see the existence of either field.
-4. Since v1beta1 are convertable to/from v1, the storage location (path in etcd)
+4. Since v1beta1 are convertible to/from v1, the storage location (path in etcd)
 does not need to change, allowing scriptable rollforward/rollback.

 # Future Work